 Remember, your spirit is the real “you.”
 Therefore, if your spirit wants to be passionate and your emotions stop you, THEN you’re being hypocritical because you’re not being true to the real “you.”

 Hypocrisy is to deny the God-given desires of your personal spirit in order to please the earth-based desires of your flesh.
 Your spirit wants to live passionately for God, so do it!
-If you will “act” passionate in accordance with the desires of your spirit, you will find that your body and soul start to come into line with the truth in your spirit.
+If you will act passionate in accordance with the desires of your spirit, you will find that your flesh starts to come into line with the truth in your spirit.
 It’s not hypocrisy; it’s authenticity.

 Take another quick look at Romans 12:11.
 It doesn’t merely say, “Never be lacking in zeal,” but it also says, “…keep your spiritual fervor…” In other words, maintain the passion in your spirit by living it out at all times.

-Romans 8:5–Those who live according to the sinful nature have their minds set on what that nature desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.
+Romans 8:5 – Those who live according to the sinful nature have their minds set on what that nature desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.
 (NIV) Galatians 5:17 – For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
 They are in conflict with each other, so that you are not to do whatever you want.
 (NIV)